All customers who have access to Ad Experiences as part of their Terminus subscription can access this view.

 How often is Terminus’s ad targeting data refreshed?

-- Ad targeting data is refreshed monthly.
-Advertising performance data in Terminus Engage is updated daily.
+- Ad targeting data is refreshed monthly while Advertising performance data in Terminus Ad Experiences is updated daily.